zuozhenggh/learning-library/data-management-library/database/in-memory/joins-aggregations/joins-aggregations.md

 -   Perform various queries on the In-Memory Column Store

 ### Prerequisites

-This lab assumes you have completed the following labs:
+This lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- You have completed:
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
-* Lab: Environment Setup or Verify Setup
+    - Lab: Environment Setup
-* Lab: Enabling In-Memory
+    - Lab: Initialize Environment
-* Lab: Querying the IMC
+    - Lab: Querying the In-Memory Column Store

 ## Step: In-Memory Joins and Aggregation